Activism and Representation

 The Mabo case and the Native Title Act

+One of the best-known land rights cases in Australia is the Mabo case, which led to native title being officially recognised in Australia for the first time.
 In 1982, Edward Koiki Mabo and fellow Mer Islanders (the Reverend Dave Passi, Celuia Salee and James Rice) launched a case in the High Court.
 In an historic judgment ten years later, the Court held that Meriam people possess rights to their traditional lands and that these rights should be recognised and protected by Australian law.
-The Mer Islander action followed the earlier unsuccessful legal action.
-There are many cases still to be heard and many elders will not see the day their lands are returned.
+The Mer Islander action followed the earlier unsuccessful legal action taken in the 1971 Gove land rights case (see above — ‘New protests and the move towards land rights’) in the Northern Territory.

-From the late 1800s and through much of the twentieth century, governments controlled most aspects of our lives, including our wages, pensions and endowments.
-Often we received only a portion of what was due to us.
-Much of the remaining money was kept in various trust funds.
-Often it was mismanaged or diverted to other government programs, a fact pointed out to various governments but ignored.
-Our families were never shown what was owed them.
+From the late 1800s and through much of the twentieth century, governments controlled most aspects of our lives including wages, pensions and endowments.
+Often we received only a portion of what was due to us, with the remainder kept in various trust funds.
+Much of that money was mismanaged or diverted to other government programs, a fact pointed out to various governments at the time, but ignored.
+Our families were never shown what money was being held and what was owed them.
 This practice is now called ‘stolen wages’ and while the Queensland, New South Wales and Western Australian state governments are taking action, for many families it will be a case of ‘too little, too late’.
-In mid-2006, the Commonwealth Parliament set up a Senate inquiry.
-To date, no action has been taken on the findings.
+In mid-2006, the Commonwealth Parliament set up a Senate inquiry, which provided a report and recommendations.
+To date, no action has been taken.

 Torres Strait Treaty